ap369/yii2-location/README.md

 Choosing the Driver :

-You can use 3 driver to get position data : GeoPlugin, IpInfo, FreeGeoIp
+You can use one of three drivers to get position data : GeoPlugin, IpInfo, FreeGeoIp

 ```php